Diderot-Language/examples/mip/README.md

 ## mip.diderot: basic maximum intensity projection (MIP) volume rendering

 Maximum intensity projection is the minimalist volume visualization tool.
 This implementation is about as short as possible; much of the code is spent on specifying and setting up the ray geometry.
 It can also be adapted (by changing a line or two) to do other kinds of projections.
 The code for camera geometry and ray sampling will be re-used verbatim in other volume rendering programs.
 This may later become a target for evolving Diderot to support libraries that contain common functionality.
 Note that the explicitly pedagogical nature of this example means that some unusual usages are required (like recompiling the program multiple times for different datasets).
-In addition, the interaction loop of changing the program parameters via command-line option, generating (on the command-line) output images, and viewing the images, is very clumsy.
-Diderot supports compiling programs to libraries, around which one can generate nicer GUIs, but these examples are intended to be as stand-alone and minimal as possible.

 Just like [`iso2d`](../iso2d) depends on first creating a dataset with [`fs2d-scl`](../fs2d), we need to create a volume dataset with [`fs3d-scl`](../fs3d)